 - Mturk – Small online tasks are added daily.
 Mturk was created by Amazon and is a HUGE marketplace for small tasks that can be done online.

-- Craigslist Arbitrage – You can often get items for SUPER cheap or even free on Craiglist.
-You can turn around and sell it for a higher price on Craiglist, eBay, OfferUp, or other places.
+- Craigslist Arbitrage – You can often get items for SUPER cheap or even free stuff on Craiglist.
+You can turn around and sell it for a higher price on Craiglist, eBay, OfferUp, or other places, to earn extra money.

 - Pet Grooming